-The APA’s mission is to promote communication, recognition, professional networking, and service opportunities for its members.
+The APA’s purpose is to enrich the professional lives of UF staff by fostering an inclusive community through advocacy, education, and recognition.
 The APA differs from Faculty Senate because the APA does not have the governance to directly change the strategy or method of problem-solving opportunities that are present on campus.
 The APA can communicate the members concerns to the appropriate channels.

-If I were interested in serving on the APA Board, what do I do?
+If I am interested in serving on the APA board, what do I do?

 Why should I become involved in another UF committee that doesn’t appear to do anything or have any real power to make changes?

-While it is true that the APA holds no bargaining, negotiating, or other power over the University administration, it’s Executive Board is made up of volunteers who are making themselves available to be your vehicle to communicate with the administration.
+While it is true that the APA holds no bargaining, negotiating, or other power over the University administration, its board is made up of volunteers who are making themselves available to be your vehicle to communicate with the administration.
 In all possible circumstances, the APA will pass along your concerns and continue to advocate to make the University a better place.
-The APA Executive Board members believe that there are many ways to improve the quality of life for members in the University community, and that the APA is one more vehicle through which change may happen.
+The APA board believes that there are many ways to improve the quality of life for members in the University community, and that the APA is one more vehicle through which change may happen.